A legacy revisited, rethought, and renewed.

-For over 150 years, the Edmond de Rothschild generations have engaged in the arts, and scientific and social initiatives to answer the needs of their time.
-The family has sustained this tradition of giving, transforming it from charity into philanthropic leadership.
+For over 150 years, the Edmond de Rothschild generations have engaged in the arts, culture, health, and social initiatives to answer the needs of their time.
+The family has sustained this tradition of giving, transforming it from charity into systemic philanthropy.

 Where Values Meet Action

-On the one hand, operational foundations which raise funds to run and manage their programmes: the Adolphe de Rothschild Foundation Hospital (HFAR), a leading non-profit hospital specialized in head and neck; OPEJ Edmond de Rothschild Foundation, a child protection NGO active in the greater Paris area; and the Edmond de Rothschild Partnerships, carrying out leadership programmes for youth from diverse backgrounds.
-On the other hand, there are Edmond de Rothschild grant-making foundations, which support different organisations, focusing on talent development and innovative models for change in society.
+On the one hand, Ariane de Rothschild chairs operational foundations which raise funds to run and manage their programmes: the Adolphe de Rothschild Foundation Hospital (HFAR), a leading non-profit hospital specialized in head and neck; OPEJ Edmond de Rothschild Foundation, a child protection NGO active in the greater Paris area; and the Edmond de Rothschild Partnerships, carrying out leadership programmes for youth from diverse backgrounds – all of which are rooted in the family’s long-standing commitment to social care.

 Tracing our roots